VUnit/vunit/docs/about.rst

 There are a number of ways to get started.

--  :ref:`VUnit User Guide <user_guide>` will guide users on how to use start using the basic features of VUnit but also provides information about more specific and advanced usage.
+-  :ref:`VUnit User Guide <user_guide>` will guide users on how to start using the basic features of VUnit but also provides information about more specific and advanced usage.
 -  :ref:`Run Library User Guide <run_library>` presents the run packages.
 -  :ref:`Check Library User Guide <check_library>` presents the check packages.